oneyanshi/csc521/python-quirk/README.md

 There are three functions within the program: `SplitSourceByWhiteSpace()`, `SplitSourceByRegex()`, and `Tokenize()`.
 Each function has a temporary variable in which can be passed in.

 The Quirk file's contents will be passed into `SplitSourceByWhiteSpace()` first, where the contents of the file are split based on whitespace, eliminating any unneeded spaces and tabs that we can't properly read.
 Within the same function, I then utilized Python's `join()` method to make the text a single string, which will be returned and used as an input for `SplitSourceByRegex()`.
+Please note that within this function, for debugging purposes for soley the lexer, the print statement can be uncommented to see what is being returned.
+It MUST be commented out before you move on to include the parser within the commands and in further use of the lexer as it will cause problems otherwise.

 `SplitSourceByRegex()` takes in the return value from `SplitSourceByWhiteSpace()` and splits the text into `allSplits`, a list that contains what is within the source Quirk file.
 This then returns a list that is used in `Tokenize()`, which tokenizes the lexemes that are passed in and thus checks and replaces for any specific keywords.